pmetzger/simh-docs/docs/pdp10_doc.md

-If a reload request fails (e.g. because the boot disk has been detached in the interim, or because the original boot was from tape), the processor halt with the stop code `Console FE halt`.
+If a reload request fails (e.g. because the boot disk has been detached in the interim, or because the original boot was from tape), the processor halts with the stop code `Console FE halt`.

 The front end has the following registers: